-Sustainable design also helps to reduce the carbon footprint which can help reduce the health risks associated with climate change.
-Sustainable design also helps to reduce carbon emissions by encouraging active forms of transport which can improve air quality and encourage a healthy lifestyle.
-Ensuring appropriate densities is important to prevent unhealthy overcrowding while also preserving countryside land as much as possible, helping to maintain residents' access to nature which improves health and wellbeing. supports good health and wellbeing through sustainable living.
+DS5 Specialist housing provision Delivering specialist homes to meet the needs Policy DS5 seeks to ensure that appropriate DM3 Housing in Multiple Occupancy (HMOs) of older people could have significant benefits on their quality of life.
+The relationship between poor housing and ill health is most clearly seen in older people.
+Appropriate home conditions for older people can reduce accidents such as falls.
+It can also increase the independence of an older person which will increase their quality of life. and high quality housing is provided for older persons including care homes, nursing homes, age exclusive housing, retirement / sheltered housing.
+Access to appropriate accommodation will help ensure a better quality of life and wellbeing for older residents.
+Delivering homes to meet the needs of students and Gypsy and Travellers could have significant benefits on their quality of life.
+The policy also seeks to ensure appropriate housing is provided for students and Gypsy and Travellers which will support good wellbeing for these groups Too many HMOs in one area can have a negative impact on the physical environment, and a detrimental impact on the quality of life of neighbouring residents due to the potential of social and environmental problems such as anti-social behaviour, litter and overcrowding.
+Policy DM3 ensures HMOs are appropriately regulated in order to maintain an appropriate area demographic, housing mix and to safeguard the character of local communities which will improve the wellbeing of local residents.
+DS6 Sustainable design The quality of a home has a substantial impact on health - a warm, dry and secure home is associated with better health and quality of life.
+The policy ensures high quality design of residential and commercial development which promotes a healthy environment and supports good health and wellbeing through Sustainable design also helps to reduce the carbon footprint which can help reduce the health risks associated with climate change.
+Sustainable design also helps to reduce sustainable development.
 Sustainable design includes maximising the efficiency of buildings to reduce carbon emissions.
-This will improve air quality and promote good health.
+This carbon emissions by encouraging active forms of transport which can improve air quality and encourage a healthy lifestyle.
+Ensuring appropriate densities is important to prevent unhealthy overcrowding while also preserving countryside land as much as possible, helping to maintain residents' access to nature which improves health and wellbeing. will improve air quality and promote good health.
 Healthy lifestyles are also supported through the provision of adequate open space for exercise and leisure.
 Walking and cycling routes are a key part of the policy and aim to reduce the need for private car journeys which will improve air quality and encourage active lifestyles which are beneficial for health.
 The policy also ensures the appropriate housing density for future developments through different approaches to make best use of the land which can improve the health and wellbeing of residents.
-DS7 Infrastructure delivery Infrastructure plays a significant role to sustain a community's quality of life.
+DS7 Infrastructure delivery Infrastructure plays a significant role in our communities' quality of life.
 Pressures on existing infrastructure can be exacerbated by new development.
-The policy ensures that necessary infrastructure is provided, and is delivered at the right time to support growth and ensure residents can access day to day services which are important for their wellbeing.
+This can lead to infrastructure being stretched, which in turn can impact the health of people's lives.
+For example, if roads become congested this may increase air pollution or if access to GP surgeries becomes The policy ensures that necessary infrastructure is provided, and is delivered at the right time to support growth and ensure residents can access day to day services which are important for their health and wellbeing.
+The policy also encourages essential services to be accessible within 15 minute walking/cycling time of new developments.